cce-bigdataintro-1160/winter2020-site/9-data-preparation.md

   * Producing numerical data from textual data
   * Dropping columns with small impact or that add 'noise' (not really correlated)
 * This way we should have only numerical values for sklearn

-### Introduction to Jupyter Notebooks
-* [Jupyter Notebooks](https://jupyter.org/) is a web application that allows you to write documents that can contain Python code
-* These documents can be executed by parts, which can make data exploration much easier to organize
-* It can be used to facilitate all the steps we performed in PyCharm before, but in an interactive way
-* In many companies, you'll have a central server hosting the [Jupyter Hub](https://jupyter.org/hub) application
-* You can install Jupyter locally for development purposes, either instaling it from its website or with the [Anaconda](https://www.anaconda.com/) platform
-* Using the `%matplotlib inline` directive, all plots will be immediatelly plotted in Jupyter!
-* Let's re-do some of our examples using a Jupyter Notebook now.

-1. What are activities are easier to do in Jupyter using notebooks?
-What activities are easier to do in PyCharm using scripts?

 ### Where do I go from here?
 * Well, this will depend a lot on where do you want to go :)